The Psychology Department offers undergraduates many opportunities to engage in research.

 Whether you want to be a casual researcher - just need some elective hours; an exploring researcher - thinking of research as a possible career path but would like to learn more from the graduate student or faculty member in the lab; or the determined researcher - wanting to get as much experience as possible to prepare for a Ph.D. research graduate program, you'll have the opportunity.

 Laboratories recruit undergraduates through our on-line "want ads"

-Discover faculty research interests/specializations and ask about opportunities in their labs
+Discover faculty research interests/specializations (divisions) and ask about opportunities in their labs

-Bachelor's Thesis - A formal report and the culmination of your independent research.
+A formal report and the culmination of your independent research.
 The thesis is written as part of your PSYC 494 (Advanced Research in Psychology) or as part of the Psychology Honors Program.
-Students writing a thesis as a PSYC 494 participant may be submit their report for Psychology Departmental Distinction.
+Students writing a thesis as a PSYC 494 participant may submit their report for Psychology Departmental Distinction.
 Psychology Honors students' theses are automatically submitted for distinction.

-Departmental Distinction - Students wishing to receive recognition for excellence in their research by graduating with Distinction in Psychology must write a Bachelor’s Thesis, have at least a 3.0 GPA, and the professor with whom the student did the research must write a letter of support.
-An original and one additional hard copy of the thesis along with an electronic version and the letter of support must be received by the Secretary for the Associate Head for Undergraduate Affairs by the appropriate deadline (given below).
+Students wishing to receive recognition for excellence in their research by graduating with Distinction in Psychology must write a Bachelor’s Thesis, have at least a 3.0 GPA, and the professor with whom the student did the research must write a letter of support.
+An original, one additional hard copy of the thesis along with an electronic version, and the letter of support must be received by the Secretary for the Associate Head for Undergraduate Affairs by the appropriate deadline (given below).
 All theses and letters of support are evaluated by the departmental distinction committee for the granting of Distinction.
 Each student awarded Distinction is recognized at the Psychology Department Awards Ceremony and Graduation with Distinction is entered into the student’s permanent academic record.
 Complete information found on Distinction website.

 |Date of Graduation||Date of Submission|